sigoden/aichat/README.md

 .file message.txt
 .file config.yaml -- convert to toml
-.file a.jpg b.jpg -- What’s in these images?
-.file https://ibb.co/a.png https://ibb.co/b.png -- what is the difference?
+.file screentshot.png -- design a web app based on the image .file https://ibb.co/a.png https://ibb.co/b.png -- what is the difference?
 ```